Document Content Architecture: Revisable-Form Text

 Revisable-Form Text (abbreviated RFT or RFT-DCA) is part of DCA.
 It is sometimes referred to as Revisable Format Text.
-It was used by IBM DisplayWrite 4 and 5 word processors on System/360 and 370 mainframe computers, and OfficeVision/400 to allow transfer of formatted documents to other systems.
+It was used by IBM DisplayWriter 4 and 5 word processors on System/360 and 370 mainframe computers, and OfficeVision/400 to allow transfer of formatted documents to other systems.

 RFT has a counterpart Final-Form Text (abbreviated FFT or FFT-DCA), which was not intended to be editable and was output-only.

 History

 The drive to initiate international standards for the DCAs was initiated in 1980 at the IBM Rochester facility.
 A team, consisting of two MODCA architects, an RTOCA architect, and a PTOCA architect, was assembled.
 These architects were responsible for forming IBM consensus for the design of the data streams and to take the work into the international standards arena.
 There was a concerted effort to bring the international community into the development.
 This decision was based in part on the experience gained over the acceptance of GML into an international SGML standard.
 To avoid the long delay of creating the architecture, they wanted to get everyone involved early.
 SGML standardization had taken many years to develop.
 IBM's work with document content had been pushed by the needs of main frame computers where GML and DCA were in use, but that experience was pointing to a need for standardized component architectures for revisable and non-revisable text in particular.

 In 1981, shortly after its inception, the group was moved along with the IBM 5280 Distributed Data System to IBM Austin near Round Rock, TX, where the work continued with mixed success.
 As the architectures were becoming more firmly positioned on the international stage, the team was moved again in 1987 to The IBM Dallas Programming Center, where in 1998 it was disbanded and the work on the DCA architectures discontinued due mainly to the PC community which had gone in a different direction of necessity.
-The DCA architectures were fully completed, but not totally agreed upon after 18 years.
+The DCA architectures were fully completed, but not completely agreed upon after 18 years.
 There were no active implementations in sight.